AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ### Success Criteria

 The xgboost model and MLP model both delivered a high test accuracy of 98.2%, which is better than all the other models.
-Here is a chart comparing the classification models test and train accuracies to each other:
+Here is a chart comparing the classification models testing and training accuracies to each other: